AND SEW ON

 What glory days those were.
 Sadly the shop is no longer there.

 WHITTLING AWAY AT THE FABRIC, OR SHOULD I SEW ON?

 After much deliberation, soul-searching thought, and work, I sorted through my fabric.
 At one stage considered selling off some of the pieces but then changed my mind.

 It was all carefully put back into the cupboard where it stayed for almost a year before I was brave enough to face it again.
 What to do with it all?

 It seemed such a pity for these pieces to live in a cupboard and not see the light of day.
-I had already had the immense pleasure of finding them, purchasing them, loving them, so why not give someone else pleasure as well.
+I had already had the immense pleasure of finding them, purchasing them, and loving them, so why not give someone else pleasure?